 It would be easy to simply go along with the advertising industry and believe that the annual gift of flowers on Mother’s Day is just what mom needs.
 Partially it’s what she needs, but the celebration only begins there.
-Those items are gestures which can be paired with heartfelt actions to really demonstrate how truly special mom is.
+Those items are gestures that can be paired with heartfelt actions to really demonstrate how truly special mom is.

 It’s the intangibles with the tangibles that make a great day for mom.
-Honoring mom’s value by buying her that great dress, or those beautiful flowers or using the day as a way to get the family together for that once-a-year all-afternoon brunch event is one half of the equation.
-I, for one, actually like those ways of recognizing mom.
+Honoring mom’s value by buying her that great dress, or those beautiful flowers, or using the day as a way to get the family together for that once-a-year all-afternoon brunch event is one half of the equation.
+I, for one, actually like these ways of recognizing mom.
 They are concrete and can make memories through shared experiences or an item that can be remembered as a revered artifact.

 Let’s acknowledge the intangible halves of the equations, the actions that don’t involve buying items but are personal expressions that recognize the value of mom in a personal, unique, and truly individual way.

 Here are 10 ways kids can show mom a very special Mother’s Day.

 1. Show gratitude.
 How kids demonstrate their own personal gratitude to their mothers is an important exercise for many reasons.
 It allows them to have a chance to take some precious time and really think about how special their mom is and how much they depend on her and need her in their lives.
 Kids feel this daily, but few take the time to think about it in a way that they can express their feelings.
 The process of doing this at least once a year for mom is important to help kids develop the skills of communicating heartfelt, emotional feelings to a loved one.